 Next, import the data shown in your dashboard and then it’s good to go.

 Looks great, doesn’t it?
 It is a perfect data source where you can view your data with better visuals using Power BI.
 I’m sure you can get a lot of insights using this data source and hope you will leverage this feature.
+We would like to showcase a webinar recording we have done earlier on the topic 'Learn how to navigate your way through Power BI'.
+The idea is to give you more insight on features that allow you to exploit multiple data sources, and with their help run your business effectively.

 Written by Sajin Sahadevan